Typhoon Kammuri: Sporting tournaments

 The 2019 Southeast Asian Games, held in the Philippines that year, had several matches and events either cancelled or rescheduled due to Kammuri.
-Ramon Agregado, the organising committee's head of the Subic cluster of venues, stated, "The windsurfing has been cancelled until we have a more accurate picture of the weather."
+Ramon Agregado, the organizing committee's head of the Subic cluster of venues, stated, "The windsurfing has been cancelled until we have a more accurate picture of the weather."
 Duathlon events that were scheduled for Tuesday, December 3, took place on Monday, December 2.

 Occidental Mindoro also withdrew as hosts of the 2020 Palarong Pambansa, the national students sports competition of the Philippines, due to damage caused by Kammuri in the province.

 Retirement

-Due to the extensive damage brought about by the typhoon in the Philippines, PAGASA officially retired Tisoy from the rotating lists of tropical cyclone names within the Philippine Area of Responsibility.
-The agency selected Tamaraw as its replacement.
+As the typhoon caused over ₱1 billion in damage, PAGASA officially retired the name Tisoy from the rotating lists and it will never be used again as a typhoon within the Philippine Area of Responsibility (PAR).
+It was replaced by Tamaraw, which went unused in 2023.

 The name Kammuri was also retired during the 52nd annual session of the ESCAP/WMO Typhoon Committee in February 2020.
 In February 2021, the Typhoon Committee subsequently chose Koto as its replacement name.